 - DMin, Episcopal Divinity School

 - PhD, Union Theological Seminary

 Diane L. Moore focuses her research on enhancing the public understanding of religion through education from the lens of critical theory.

-Her current project is a multiyear collaboration with an international foundation and a wide range of scholars and professionals in religious studies, journalism, public health, public policy, and education to create resources to better understand the intersections of religion, conflict, and human rights in contemporary world affairs.
+Her current project is a multiyear collaboration with educators and other professionals to create resources to better understand the intersections of religion, conflict, and human rights in contemporary world affairs.

-She was one of two professors chosen by Harvard Divinity School students as 2005-06 HDS Outstanding Teacher of the Year.
-Moore also teaches at Phillips Andover Academy in the Department of Philosophy and Religious Studies.
+In 2014 she received the Petra Shattuck Excellence in Teaching Award from the Harvard Extension School and the Griffiths award from the Connecticut Council for Interfaith Understanding for her work promoting the public understanding of religion.
+In 2005-06 she was one of two professors chosen by Harvard Divinity School students as HDS Outstanding Teacher of the Year.
+Moore was also on the faculty at Phillips Andover Academy in the Department of Philosophy and Religious Studies until 2013.
 She is an ordained minister in the Christian Church (Disciples of Christ).

 - Overcoming Religious Illiteracy: A Cultural Studies Approach to the Study of Religion in Secondary Education (Palgrave Macmillan, 2007) Publisher page

 - AAR Guidelines for Teaching About Religion